 TOP TIP: You'll be given a 10-digit UCAS ID number.
-Keep this to hand as you'll
+Keep this to hand as you'll be asked for it many times.

 The University will consider your offer

 TOP TIP: Use UCAS Hub to keep an eye on your application.
 At Aberystwyth we aim to make a decision within four weeks.